This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Even with a good lawyer to guide your steps, you should understand more about the process of filing a lawsuit so that you can make more informed choices for your child:

 - Know the statute of limitations.
 Before filing, it’s essential to understand that there is a time limit.
-New Mexico law gives you just three years to file for a negligent medical incident.
-Exceptions are made for minors so that you may have until your child’s ninth birthday.[2]
+New Mexico law gives you three years to file for a negligent medical incident.
+Exceptions are made for minors, so you have until a year from your child’s 18th birthday.[2]

 - Discuss damages with your lawyer.
-Also important to be aware of before filing is that you will be seeking to recover damages, costs associated with your child’s condition.
-New Mexico capped non-economic damages for things like pain and suffering, but it was ruled unconstitutional.
-You can seek as much as seems fair for all costs.
-Discuss this with your lawyer and provide all relevant medical records and bills to come up with the right amount.
+Also important to be aware of before filing is that you will seek to recover damages and costs associated with your child’s condition.
+New Mexico passed an amendment to the Medical Malpractice Act in 2023, establishing a cap of $750,000 on noneconomic damages for independent practices not associated with hospitals.[3]
+Discuss compensation with your lawyer and provide all relevant medical records and bills to determine the right amount.

 - Go before the medical review commission.
-New Mexico law requires that before officially beginning a medical malpractice lawsuit, you go before a medical review commission.
-The panel reviews your evidence and medical records and determines if it is likely medical negligence occurred, and if so, whether or not it harmed your child.[3]
-The decision of the panel is not binding.
+New Mexico law requires that you go before a medical review commission before officially beginning a medical malpractice lawsuit.
+The panel reviews your evidence and medical records and determines if it is likely medical negligence occurred and, if so, whether or not it harmed your child.[4]
+The panel’s decision is not binding.
+If it decides your claim is valid, it will help prepare expert testimony for a lawsuit.

 - Go to trial.
-If the settlement discussion is unsuccessful, you can take your case to court.
+You can take your case to court if the settlement discussion is unsuccessful.
 You may be able to win a more substantial monetary award, but it will take longer.
 Both sides present evidence and expert witnesses to the jury.
 The jury then makes the final decision and awards any damages.

 How to File a Cerebral Palsy Discrimination Complaint in New Mexico

 Your child’s disabilities may lead to discriminatory actions in the future.
 For instance, schools may not provide adequate services as guaranteed by federal laws.
 Or, a local landlord may refuse to rent to your family because of accommodation needs.
-For housing or public accommodations, you’ll file a complaint with the state.
+You’ll file a complaint with the state for housing or public accommodations.

 To file with the New Mexico Human Rights Bureau, you must submit an official complaint within 300 days of the incident.
 The Bureau will send a copy to the person or organization you are alleging committed discrimination.

-The investigation will lead to a decision, either dismissing your case because of no probable cause or attempting a resolution if there is probable cause.
+- The investigation will lead to a decision, either dismissing your case for no probable cause or attempting a resolution if there is probable cause.

-New Mexico also allows you to take private action and file a civil lawsuit if you are not satisfied with the outcome.
+New Mexico also allows you to take private action and file a civil lawsuit if you are unsatisfied with the outcome.

-If your complaint of discrimination is related to schools and education, your lawyer can help you file a claim through the federal government.
+If your complaint of discrimination concerns schools and education, your lawyer can help you file a claim with the federal government.

 The federal Individuals with Disabilities in Education Act ensures your child gets a free and appropriate education.[4]
 If someone is blocking that, you have a right to seek a resolution.

 Filing a lawsuit for medical malpractice or discrimination can be a daunting task.
-It can also lead to a resolution, a sense of justice, and a monetary award to make your child’s life better.
+It can also lead to a resolution, a sense of justice, and a monetary award to improve your child’s life.

 Get Matched with a Leading Birth Injury Attorney in Your Area